opensearch-project/documentation-website/_integrations/index.md

 Introduced 2.9
 {: .label .label-purple }

-An _integration_ in OpenSearch contains a bundle of metadata, data mappings, and visualizations that simplify monitoring your data.
-The **Integrations** tool gives you the flexibility to connect and collect data from a variety of sources through the OpenSearch Dashboards user interface (UI).
-Through the interface, you can connect your data sources with a few clicks and then explore your data using search and analytics tools such as Discover.
+OpenSearch Integrations gives you an out-of-the-box solution to set up your favorite dashboards.
+An _integration_ contains a bundle of metadata, data mappings, and visualizations that simplify monitoring your data.
+With the **Integrations** tool, you have the flexibility to connect and collect data from a variety of sources through the OpenSearch Dashboards user interface (UI).
+Through the UI, you can connect your data sources with a few clicks and then explore your data using search and analytics tools such as Discover and Dashboards.

 The OpenSearch Project continues to work on this feature and seeks your feedback.
 Let us know on the [OpenSearch forum](https://forum.opensearch.org/) how it works for you or how it can be improved.
 {: .note}